Common Mistakes When Seasoning With Salt

 Use a judicious amount of salt in all of your cooking.
 This includes everything from soups to stews to salads to desserts.
 Using salt wisely allows the flavors of your foods to shine.
 Salt brings a depth of flavor to everything you make, and it's a depth that you cannot get by using salt substitutes or no-salt blends.

-If you do have a serious health issue and your doctor has told you to severely curtail your salt intake, you can achieve similar seasoning results with citric acid (lemon or lime juice) and/or vinegar, but a no salt herb blend will just leave you with muddy flavors.
+If you have a serious health issue and your doctor has told you to severely curtail your salt intake, you can achieve similar seasoning results with citric acid (lemon or lime juice) and/or vinegar, but a no-salt herb blend will leave you with muddy flavors.

 When to Add Salt

-In using salt, season as you go should be your mantra.
-Add a pinch of salt along with every layer you add to your dish.
+When using salt, season as you go should be your mantra.
+Add a pinch of salt with every layer you add to your dish.
 For example, if you are making a stew, lightly season your meat before browning.
-Then, add a bit of salt along with any onions/celery/carrots, etc that you cook.
+Then, add a bit of salt with any onions/celery/carrots, etc. that you cook.

 If you add tomatoes, add a pinch more salt.
-Add a tiny bit of salt each time you add another ingredient/combination of ingredients and your food will be well-seasoned but will not taste salty.
-If you wait to add salt at the end of cooking, your dish will just taste salty.
+Add a bit of salt each time you add another ingredient/combination of ingredients, and your food will be well-seasoned but not taste salty.
+If you wait to add salt at the end of cooking, your dish will taste salty.

 Right before serving, taste what you've made one more time - you have been tasting all along, right? - and add a bit more salt if necessary.